 Children are more at risk than adults because they eat more relative to their body weight.
 They are also being exposed during vulnerable periods in their development.

-10. Better for the Environment
+10. Organic Produce is Better for the Environment

 Grow your own food and you’re lessening your environmental impact in several ways.